Pancho and Lefty

 "Pancho and Lefty", originally "Poncho and Lefty", (Note: When originally released in 1972 as a single by Townes Van Zandt and on his The Late Great Townes Van Zandt album that same year, the song title was spelled "Poncho and Lefty".
 Emmylou Harris's 1977 album Luxury Liner included a version of the song also spelled "Poncho".
 Initial releases of Merle Haggard and Willie Nelson's 1983 album were also called "Poncho & Lefty", but the title spelling was mixed (some labels read "Pancho", while liner notes read "Poncho") and changed in the years following the release of the title track as the albums's second single with the spelling "Pancho and Lefty".
 The "Pancho" spelling has persisted and even some later releases of Van Zandt and Harris's albums on CD have been altered to match the Haggard and Nelson hit.) is a song written by American country singer-songwriter Townes Van Zandt.
 Perhaps his most well-known song, Van Zandt recorded his original version of this song for his 1972 album The Late Great Townes Van Zandt.
 The song has been recorded by several artists since its composition and performance by Van Zandt, with a 1983 version by Willie Nelson and Merle Haggard reaching number one on the Billboard country chart.

 In 2021, Van Zandt's version was ranked number 498 on Rolling Stone's 500 Greatest Songs of All Time.
+In 2024 it was ranked number 499.